This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 Consecrated in October 1986, this landmark was designed by Guðjón Samúelsson, an architect who was said to have taken inspiration from the nature displayed in basalt columns.
 The church is still active today and regularly holds services and concerts.

-It is free to enter the church and take a look around, however, there is a fee should you wish to experience the views of Reykjavik and the harbour from the top of the tower.
+It is free to enter the church and take a look around, however, there is a fee should you wish to experience the views of Reykjavík and the harbor from the top of the tower.

-Hiring a car in Iceland will enable you to tour the island and visit as many of the free attractions as you wish, at your own leisure.
-If you are unable to hire a car during your visit and want to remain in and around Reykjavik, there are still many free things to do in the city.
+Now we hope you’ve got some free things to do incorporated into your Iceland itinerary.
+What’s more, hiring a car in Iceland will enable you to tour the island and visit as many of the free attractions as you wish, at your own leisure.